 If you choose to individually generate new data for each test specified in this Order, you must comply with the procedures prescribed in this Order.
-All data generated and submitted must comply with the Good Laboratory Practice (GLP) rule (40 CFR part 160) and the tests must be conducted according to protocol requirements identified in Section III.B.
-In submitting the data, you must follow the procedures described in this Order.
+All data generated and submitted must comply with the Good Laboratory Practice (GLP) rule (40 CFR part 160) and the tests must be conducted according to protocol requirements identified in Section III.B. of this Order.
+In submitting the data, you must follow the procedures described in Section V. of this Order.